Pork And Beans Salad recipe made easy with only four ingredients.

 Red onions, which are strong, were used for color in the photos on this page.

-Serve this salad in a salad bowl.
+Serve this salad in a salad bowl or salad plate according to it's consistency.

 The drained version, in the top image may be placed on a lettuce leaf cup, if you prefer.